BY ELIZABETH RUSSELL

 Terence, of course, did not believe this for even that split-second of time when you are still half-asleep and everything sounds believable.
 He chuckled and shrugged the knight off, but Corncob was persistent, and eventually Terence looked into the palace just to silence his friend.

 “Why!” he cried out in alarm.
-“They’ve got our princess!
-We’ll save you princess!” but at his yelling all the fairies saw Sirs Corncob and Terence and immediately worked their magic so that the two men disappeared into thin air, only to find themselves on a tiny island in the middle of nowhere.
+“They’ve got our princess.
+We’ll save you princess!”
+But at his yelling all the fairies saw the two knights and immediately worked their magic so that the men disappeared into thin air, only to find themselves on a tiny island in the middle of nowhere.

-So the two knights started across the hot, scorching desert.
+So the two knights started across the hot, scorching desert to search for the princess.
 They made good time the first day; but on the second, they started to notice that all the creatures they passed, big and small, were very lazy.

 “The lion lays out in the sun all day,” said Roho.